Immunization Storage and Handling

 - at least once each hour or each time the cooler is opened, whichever is more often, and

-If temperatures are not maintained between 2oC and 8oC, call the Health Unit (519-663-5317) as soon as possible and mark vaccines as DO NOT USE until it can be determined if they are suitable for administration.
+If temperatures are not maintained between 2oC and 8oC, call the Health Unit (519-663-5317) as soon as possible and mark immunizations as DO NOT USE until it can be determined if they are suitable for administration.

-Vaccine orders will not be released to couriers or office staff who do not bring appropriate packing materials and a conditioned insulated cooler to the Health Unit upon pick-up.
+Immunizations orders will not be released to couriers or office staff who do not bring appropriate packing materials and a conditioned insulated cooler to the Health Unit upon pick-up.

 COVID-19 Vaccine Specifications